Are You Ready For First Cutting? | The Forage Pro

 We see it time and time again in the shop.
 Greasing is the biggest preventative maintenance you can perform on your machines, of any make.
 It’s a simple mistake to forget, but properly grease all of the key points on the machine and make sure all of the fluids are changed and refilled as well.

 When I was asked what the biggest mistake that I see usually done in the field during the first cutting is how many people with rotary self-propelled windrowers run the head speed way faster than what is needed for the crop conditions.
 Doing this causes you to use more horsepower and more fuel to cut your crop than what you need.
 This also puts more wear on the head simply because of the increase in the number of revolutions that the head makes.

-Take the time to review the settings in your operator’s manual to get correct head speed you need for the conditions.
-Personally, I always like to run the head as slow as I can for the ground speed I’m wanting to go and still get a good cut quality.
+Take the time to review the settings in your operator’s manual to get the correct head speed you need for the conditions.
+Personally, I always like to run the head as slowly as I can for the ground speed I’m wanting to go and still get a good cut quality.